CanadianZombies/tumblrpost/README.md

 I have configured this to publish to tumblr, then I use IFTTT to push the content to twitter.
 This is the easiest method I have come across to handle this unless twitter decides to approve my application next time I apply.
 Which I will do.

+*** UPDATE ***
+This system now uses googletrans from PyPi, this will translate the 'caption' string and status into different languages.
+This is so that these can reach different groups of people.
+Hopefully.

 ########################################################################################################################################
 ** THIS HAS NOT BEEN TESTED YET **
 Be warned that as this is not tested, it may not work, or may require minor editing to get up and running.